-Katie Bernier - Government Operations Consultant I (Greenways & Trails Coordination/South & Central Region, Florida Greenways and Trails Council coordination and Designation Program); 850-245-2078
+Katie Bernier - Greenways & Trails Coordination/South & Central Region, Florida Greenways and Trails Council coordination and Designation Program; 863-314-8439 (working out of Highlands Hammock State Park).

 Katie grew up in Lake Wales, spending many weekends exploring nearby state parks which helped to cultivate her love for Florida’s many outdoor recreation opportunities.
 Katie attended Florida State University and completed her bachelor’s degree in Classical Civilizations and recently completed a master’s degree in Biodiversity and Conservation at Trinity College in Dublin, Ireland.
-Katie’s prior experience includes working as a Forest Ranger for the Florida Forest Service, as well as serving as an AmeriCorps Member with the Florida State Parks.
-In her free time, Katie loves travelling, hiking and fishing.
+Katie’s prior experience includes working as a Forest Ranger for the Florida Forest Service and serving as an AmeriCorps Member with the Florida State Parks.
+In her free time, Katie loves traveling, hiking and fishing.
 She also enjoys checking out all of the greenways and trails that are in her region.

 Office of Greenways and Trails Florida Department of Environmental Protection, Division of Recreation and Parks 3900 Commonwealth Boulevard, MS 795 Tallahassee, Florida 32399-3000